The Canadian Charter of Rights for People with Dementia

 - Furthermore, organizations whose work impacts people with dementia will use the Charter to ensure that people with dementia receive the same high quality services offered to others, enabling them to enjoy the best possible quality of life.

-- Finally, the Charter is relevant to all Canadians with dementia, regardless of where they live, the stage of their disease or the services they access.
+- Finally, the Charter is relevant to all Canadians with dementia, regardless of where they live, progression of dementia or the services they access.
 Like the Canadian Charter of Rights and Freedom it is based on, the Canadian Charter of Rights for People with Dementia is inclusive and does not discriminate based on race, national or ethnic origin, colour, religion, sex, age or mental or physical disability.

 Why meaningful engagement matters